The Brezis-Nirenberg problem for the Laplacian with a singular drift in $\mathbb{R}^n$ and $\mathbb{S}^n.$

-Henceforth, we will only consider positive radial solutions of (\ref{BBSn}) defined on geodesic caps centered at the north--pole, satisfying Dirichlet boundary conditions, i.e., $u(\theta_1)=0$.
-We will denote by $\theta$ the azimuthal coordinate of a point on the sphere, with $0\le \theta \le \theta_1$, and $\theta_1$ being the geodesic radius of the cap.
-For positive radial functions, (\ref{BBSn}) reads,
+In the sequel, we only consider positive radial solutions (i.e., positive solutions that depend only on the azimuthal angle $\theta$) of (\ref{BBDriftSn}) defined on geodesic caps centered at the North--Pole, satisfying Dirichlet boundary conditions, i.e., $u(\theta_1)=0$.
+In terms of the parameter $d=n-\delta$, the positive radial solutions of (\ref{BBDriftSn}), satisfy the ODE,

 where $u$ is such that $u(\theta_1)=0$.
-Here $' \equiv d/d\theta$, etc. As said, the ODE (\ref{BBSnRadial}) still makes sense when $n$ is not a positive integer.
-In what follows we will consider $n$ as just being a parameter in equation (\ref{BBSnRadial}), taking values in $(2,4)$.
+Here $' \equiv d/d\theta$, etc. In what follows we will consider $d$ as just being a parameter in equation (\ref{BBSnRadial}), taking values in the interval $(2,4)$.